Matt-Kou/Computer-Systems-Organization-tutoring-notes/README.md

     - Weekdays: 11:00 am - 12:00 pm
     - Weekends: 7:30 pm - 9:00 pm

-    In addition to those periods, you can always email me with you quesions.
+    In addition to those periods, you can always email me with your quesions.
 If I have time, we can have a quick zoom session.

     The link is on brightspace.